Robert Comber

-Robert Harrison Comber (1816 – 28 May 1858) was an English cricketer who played for Surrey.
+Robert Harrison Comber (c.
+1816 – 28 May 1858) was an English cricketer who played for Surrey.
 He was born in Mitcham and died in Nottingham; his precise date of birth is unknown.

 Comber made a single first-class appearance, in 1851, against Sussex.
 Batting as a tailender, he scored 3 runs in the first innings in which he batted and 17 in the second.